 Through our Industry Advisory Board, members help sow the seeds of our research, contributing to discussions about selection and prioritization of faculty projects on power electronics, solid-state transformers, solid-state fault isolation, distributed energy storage, distributed controls development and system-level integration.
 Once those projects get underway, industry personnel can embed with the research team.

 And the results of that research can be powerful — for the FREEDM Center, for the industry member and for the public.
 In 2014, working with FREEDM faculty, students and partners helped member Green Energy Corporation launch its GreenBus mini-grid platform.
 Direct project involvement isn’t the only research benefit: Every member gets early access to FREEDM publications.

-In the seven years since the center launched, FREEDM research has generated 64 invention disclosures, eight patented products and 10 startup companies.
+In the 10 years since the center launched, FREEDM research has generated over 100 invention disclosures, more than 50 patents and 10 startup companies.

 FREEDM Industry Advisory Board